6 Best Portfolio Management Software Tools for Investors

 Our SigFig Review drills into this independent portfolio optimization platform that helps everyday investors track over $350 billion in assets.
 Through its partnerships with Fidelity, Schwab, and Ameritrade, the company’s algorithmic investment strategies work to analyze, monitor and improve any portfolio, automatically balancing and diversifying investments, while reducing risk and minimizing fees.
 SigFig’s Asset Management technology instantly analyzes your current investments, learns about your goals and risk tolerance, and tailors an individualized portfolio strategy.
 The automated systems constantly monitor and optimize your investments while reducing management fees.

-SigFig’s investment portfolio management services require investors to invest a minimum of $2,000 and offer free service to all accounts valued less than $10,000.
+SigFig’s investment portfolio management services require investors to invest a minimum of $2,000 and offers free service to all accounts valued less than $10,000.
 For investors with accounts valued at more than $10,000, the annual 0.25% fee of assets under management (AUM) covers these services:

 - Portfolio monitoring and analysis